Key Dates & Timings

 Checkpoints and Cut-Offs

-Checkpoints are locations (generally summits of mountains) that define the route.
+Checkpoints are locations (often summits of mountains) that define the route.
 They are always marked with an orange and white orienteering kite and have an SI timing box for participants to ‘punch’ and record their time at that location.
 Most Checkpoints will be Unmanned, but at least one each day will be Manned.
-Each Checkpoint is marked on the event map, along with a Guidance Time or Cut-Off (see below) that indicates whether you are on course to finish by the Course Closure Time.
+Each Checkpoint is marked on the event map, along with a Guidance Time or Cut-Off (see below) that indicates whether you are on course to reach the Finish by the Course Closure Time.